The Telephone $k$-Multicast Problem: Preliminaries

-\paragraph{Max Coverage with a Matroid Constraint} The input for the Set Cover problem is a universe $\mc{U}$ and a collection $\mc{S}$ of sets $S_i \subseteq \mc{U}$.
+\paragraph{Max Coverage with a Matroid Constraint} The input for the Set Cover problem is a universe $\mcb{U}$ and a collection $\mcb{S}$ of sets $S_i \subseteq \mcb{U}$.
 We say that a set $S_i$ {\em covers} all the elements that belong to this set.
-The goal is to find a a sub-collection of sets $\mc{S}'\subseteq \mc{S}$ of minimum size that covers all elements, namely, $\bigcup_{S_i\in \mc{S}'} S_i=\mc{U}$.
-The Set Coverage problem under matroid constraints has the input of Set Cover, and in addition, a matroid $\mc{M}$ defined over the sets $\mc{S}$.
-The goal is to select an independent set $\mc{I}$ in the Matroid so that $|\bigcup_{S_i\in \mc{I}} S_i|$ is maximum.
-A partition matroid instance divides $\mc{S}$ into pairwise disjoint collections of sets $\mc{S}_i$, whose union is all of $\mc{S}$.
-For every collection $\mc{S}_i$, there is a bound $p_i$ on the number of sets that can be selected from $\mc{S}_i$.
-A collection of sets containing at most $p_i$ sets from each $\mc{S}_i$ is precisely an independent set in the partition matroid.
+The goal is to find a sub-collection of sets $\mcb{S}'\subseteq \mcb{S}$ of minimum size that covers all elements, namely, $\bigcup_{S_i\in \mcb{S}'} S_i=\mcb{U}$.
+The Maximum Coverage problem under a matroid constraint has the input of Set Cover, and in addition, a matroid $\mcb{M}$ defined over the sets $\mcb{S}$.
+The goal is to select an independent set $\mcb{I}$ in the Matroid so that $|\bigcup_{S_i\in \mcb{I}} S_i|$ is maximum.
+A partition matroid instance divides $\mcb{S}$ into pairwise disjoint collections of sets $\mcb{S}_i$, whose union is all of $\mcb{S}$.
+For every collection $\mcb{S}_i$, there is a bound $p_i$ on the number of sets that can be selected from $\mcb{S}_i$.
+A collection of sets containing at most $p_i$ sets from each $\mcb{S}_i$ is precisely an independent set in the partition matroid.
 The goal is to find an independent set in the partition matroid that covers the largest number of elements.
 This problem is a special case of maximizing a submodular function under matroid constraints.
 The greedy algorithm achieves a $\nicefrac{1}{2}$-approximation for this problem~\cite{Fisher1978}, and is sufficient for our purposes.
 It is also known that the problem admits a polynomial time $1-\nicefrac{1}{e}$-approximation \cite{check33}, which may be used for improved constants.
 The procedure of \cite{check33} is one of the main tools in our algorithm.
-We called this procedure the \texttt{Matroid} procedure.
+We call this procedure the \texttt{Matroid} procedure.

 \paragraph{Treewidth} A \emph{tree decomposition} of a graph $G = (V, E)$ is a tree $\bb T = (B, \bb E)$ where each node $b \in B$ is called a \emph{bag}, and is associated with a subset $X_b$ of $V$, satisfying: \begin{enumerate} \item Every vertex is in at least one bag $X_b$. \item The set of bags containing a vertex $v \in V$ forms a connected subtree of $\bb T$. \item For every edge $e \in E$, there is a bag containing both endpoints of $e$. \end{enumerate} The width of a tree decomposition is its largest bag size, minus 1, and the \emph{treewidth} of $G$ is the width of its minimum width tree decomposition.